alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-law-enforcement-and-goods.markdown

 ##Apply for an export licence
 {:#apply}

+Before you apply for an export licence, check the import rules of the country you’re exporting to.
+Talk to your importer or [research legal rules in overseas markets](/answer/choosing-export-market-ukti.html).

+$CTA

-Use the [SPIRE service](https://www.spire.bis.gov.uk/spire/fox/espire/LOGIN/login) to apply for an export licence.
+Use the [SPIRE service](https://www.spire.bis.gov.uk/eng/fox/espire/LOGIN/login) to apply for an export licence.

+$CTA

+There’s no charge for a licence.
+You can read guidance on [how to use the SPIRE service](https://www.gov.uk/government/publications/spire-online-export-licensing-guidance).

-The [Export Control Organisation reports and statistics website](https://www.exportcontroldb.bis.gov.uk) has information on how long licence applications usually take.
+[ECO statistics data](https://www.gov.uk/government/collections/strategic-export-controls-licensing-data) has information on how long licence applications usually take based on the country you’re sending your goods to.

-There's no charge for a licence.

 ## How ECO decides whether to give licences